minecraftforum/rules/rules/minecraft_discussion/rules.markdown

 * __No Duplicate Suggestions__

-    Do not post duplicate suggestions, if an idea has been shared before continue the discussion in the pre-exisiting topics.
+    Do not post duplicate suggestions, if an idea has been shared before continue the discussion in the pre-existing topics.

 * __No Vague Suggestions__